 As you gather research and talk with your sales team, you’ll identify questions that your prospects have at each stage of the buyer’s journey.
 You’ll use that information to create content that addresses the concerns and thought process your prospect experiences as they move from one stage to the next.

 In the Awareness stage, your prospect has just realized they have a problem that needs solved.
 At this point, they might head to Google, using broad search terms related to their problem.
 They're not looking for companies to address this problem yet; they're simply trying to learn about the problem they face.
 Only 19% of customers want to connect with a salesperson while they are in the awareness stage.

 Content to use in this stage includes: blog posts, search engine marketing, checklists, infographics, and social media.

 Now that the prospect realizes a problem exists, they're looking for solutions.
 They're identifying vendors who can address their needs, and they have a lot of questions.
 This stage is heavy on education.
 60% of prospects are ready to connect with sales at this point in the process.

 Content to use in this stage includes: eBooks, webinars, videos, email marketing, ROI calculators, buying guides, spec sheets, and retargetin

 As the prospect reaches the bottom of the funnel, they are preparing to purchase.
 They want to know how to become a customer and what it looks like to work with you.
-Twenty percent of prospects make it all the way to the bottom of the funnel before they want to connect with sales.
+22% of prospects make it all the way to the bottom of the funnel before they want to connect with sales.

 Content to use in this stage includes: case studies, testimonials, free trials, demos, and consultations